I played the 'Kings Dilemma' in which the prestigious aristocrats who support the king fight for power while helping political decisions.

 The contents are a rule manual, 12 family screens, and 1 world map.

-On the back side, in addition to the aristocratic title and 'creed of the family', the achievements that are activated depending on the progress of the game and the family number are recorded.
+On the back side, in addition to the aristocratic title and 'creed of the family', the achievements that are activated depending on the progress of the game and the family number are written.
 Everything on the back of the family screen depends on the aristocrat.

 There were also tokens in the box.
 It fits in cardboard and has cuts, so it can be removed without using scissors or a cutter.